SeabassJames/Bird-and-Squirrel-The-Get-to-the-Goal-Puzzle-Game/README.md

 The game is interesting/exciting because it will allow the player to control multiple agents separately

 Controls:
-Move bird: left click or wasd
+Move Bird: left click or wasd
-Move squirrel: right click or arrow keys
+Move Squirrel: right click or arrow keys

 Objective:
-Get the bird and the squirrel to meet each other
+Get Bird and Squirrel to meet each other

 Obstacles:
-The bird and the squirrel can each pass by some obstacles that the other can't.
+Bird and Squirrel can each pass by some obstacles that the other can't.
-Birds can fly past water while squirrels are blocked by water.
+Bird can fly past water while Squirrel is blocked by water.
-Squirrels can go under nets while birds are blocked by nets.
+Squirrel can go under nets while Bird is blocked by nets.
+Chickens will kill Bird but fly past Squirrel.
+Zombies will kill Squirrel but Bird will fly past zombies.